Registering your Car in California

 - 2+ years late = $100

 Other fees will be different from vehicle to vehicle.
-For those who want a more accurate prediction of the fees that need to be paid, please check out the CA state website to try their California VLF calculator.
-All fines, debts, and citations must be paid off with the DMV before you are able to register a vehicle.
+For those who want a more accurate prediction of the fees that need to be paid, please check out the California DMV website to try their California VLF calculator.
+Be sure to have your email address on hand.
+All fines, debts, and citations must be paid off with the California DMV before you are able to register a car and receive new vehicle identification.

 California Smog Checks and Inspections

-Just about every vehicle in CA needs to pass a smog inspection before they are able to be registered.
+Just about every vehicle in CA needs to pass a smog inspection before they are able to be registered in California.
 Some areas of California require that a person's vehicle pass a smog test every two years.
 New cars less than six years old will be charged with a $20 smog fee for the first six years rather than having to pass smog inspections.

 The list of vehicles below are exempt from smog inspections: